keithmcnulty/scraping/web_scraping_tutorial.md

 }
 ```

-Now let’s test out function by looking up the Top 10 singles from 20th
+Now let’s test our function by looking up the Top 10 singles from 20th
 January 1966:

 ``` r